-In this article we will be looking at some of the most common causes for pain during pregnancy and postpartum -symptoms and treatments.
-We also aim to offer a resource of useful information from a variety of sources that help to provide advise and products that may be useful at providing support or relieving pain during pregnancy.
+In this article, we will be looking at some of the most common causes of pain during pregnancy and postpartum, along with their symptoms and treatments.
+We also aim to provide a resource of useful information from various sources to offer advice and products that may be helpful in providing support or relieving pain during pregnancy.

 There is some really useful advice on managing pelvic girdle pain via this link:

-There is consensus from low-level evidence and clinical reviews about providing advice on minimising pain, including (Vleeming et al 2008; Leadbetter et al 2004; Aslan & Fynes 2007):
+There is consensus from low-level evidence and clinical reviews about providing advice on minimizing pain, including:

 - wearing low-heeled shoes